niels-slotboom/notes/Submanifolds.typ

   $<connectionTransformationRulePrecursor>
   The final term determines how $nabla diff_mu$ must transform in order to make $nabla X$ a genuine tensor.
 We will return to this structure momentarily when introducing the connection coefficients explicitly.

-- *Connection Coefficients* As we have seen in the previous remark, the object $nabla diff_mu$ is of particular interest---we should write it in terms of components.
-To this end, let us introduce additional shorthand notation for covariant derivatives along the coordinate directions $diff_mu$, as
+- *Connection Coefficients* As we have seen in the previous remark, the object $nabla diff_mu$ is of particular interest---let us write it out in terms of components.
+For this, we introduce an additional shorthand notation for covariant derivatives along the coordinate directions $diff_mu$ by defining
   $
     nabla_mu := nabla_(diff_mu).
   $